 Minor in International Business

-Our main campus location in Fort Lauderdale-Davie, Florida and Student Educational Centers throughout the U.S. and Caribbean underscore the strong international focus of our business programs.
+Our main campus location in Fort Lauderdale-Davie, Florida and regional campuses throughout the U.S. and Caribbean underscore the strong international focus of our business programs.
 In today's business environment working knowledge of our global economy and multinational corporations is essential.
 Acquire the competitive edge you will need by completing a Minor in International Business.